bplmaps/lmec-main-site/content/about/partners.md

 ### **Funders**

-We are grateful to institutions who make our work possible through their support
+We are grateful to institutions who have made our work possible through their support in 2020-2021.

 #### **Major Support**

+Council on Library and Information Resources

 Boston Public Library

 Boston Public Library Fund

+Institute of Museum and Library Services

+Iron Mountain

 Mapping Boston Foundation

+National Endowment for the Humanities

-#### **Other Support**
+#### **Support**

 The Adelaide Breed Bayrd Foundation

 The Associates of the Boston Public Library

-Council on Library and Information Resources

-Institute of Museum and Library Services

-Iron Mountain

 Library of Congress Teaching with Primary Sources, Eastern Region